Memoria (2021 film): Production

-On MUBI Podcast in 2023, Swinton mentioned that her and Weerasethakul conjured the idea for Memoria over ten years ago.
-Weerasethakul also mentions he had begun the script for the film back in 2013.
+On MUBI Podcast in 2023, Swinton mentioned that her and Weerasethakul conjured the idea for Memoria over ten years previously.
+Weerasethakul also mentioned he had begun the script for the film back in 2013.

 In March 2018, it was announced Tilda Swinton had joined the cast of the film, with Apichatpong Weerasethakul directing from the screenplay he wrote.
 In August 2019, Jeanne Balibar, Daniel Giménez Cacho, Juan Pablo Urrego, and Elkin Diaz joined the cast of the film.

 Principal photography began in August 2019, in Colombia.

 Release

 The film premiered at the 74th Cannes Film Festival on 15 July 2021, and was awarded the Jury Prize.

 Neon acquired US distribution rights in November 2019, and announced a "never-ending" release in the United States, in which it would be "moving from city to city, theater to theater, week by week, playing in front of only one solitary audience at any given time", beginning on 26 December 2021 at New York's IFC Center.
 Neon later adopted a new release strategy in the US, announcing a simultaneous release that would play in front of many audiences in multiple cities beginning 1 April 2022, with more locations across the US as well as in Canada.

 The film was widely released by co-producer and distributor Sovereign Films in the United Kingdom and Ireland on 14 January 2022.
 Unlike the US theatrical release, the film was released as a regular theatrical release with simultaneous screenings in many cinemas across the UK.

 The film was screened at a special screening at the Australian Centre for the Moving Image in Melbourne on 9 December 2021, and went on general release in Australian cinemas on 9 April 2022, distributed by Madman Entertainment.

 Common Move acquired Thai distribution rights to the film and released it to cinemas across Thailand on 3 March.